-- 10.1.5 The Waging Peace report did not confirm if in any of the cases, those held in detention had been released.
-In the case of Tijany Alhaj Abdu Alrahman the report noted thar Mr Alrahman's whereabouts were 'unknown'; whilst in the case of Dr Mariam El Mahdi it was noted that she was still held in detention at the time of publication.
-95 However, a report from Radio Dabanga, dated 9 September 2014, confirmed that Dr El Mahdi was released in the early hours of 9 September 2014.
-96 Information from the FCO in Khartoum also confirmed that the six opposition politicians returning from Uganda were held for a period of 'weeks' (see paragraph 10.1.17).
-97 - 10.1.6 A letter from the Deputy Head of Mission at the British Embassy in Khartoum, dated 8 April 2013, explained that: '...there is evidence from domestic and international human rights groups to show that those who openly oppose the government from abroad will likely be arrested on return.'98 - 10.1.7 The letter went on to explain:
+- Tijany Alhaj Abdu Alrahman, a human rights defender, democracy advocate and writer, who was in exile in Eritrea, returned to Sudan on 25 April 2013 and was detained at Khartoum arport. - 25 Darfurian students deported from Israel to Sudan.
+A report from Radio Dabanga.95 - 10.1.5 A letter from the Deputy Head of Mission at the British Embassy in Khartoum, dated 8 April 2013, explained that: '...there is evidence from domestic and international human rights groups to show that those who openly oppose the government from abroad will likely be arrested on return.'96 - 10.1.6 The letter went on to explain: